The Center for Children’s Advocacy offers many publications that you can read or order online:

 - Legal Rights in Juvenile Detention (English or Spanish)

-Question and answer handbook developed in collaboration with CT Judicial Branch
+Center for Children’s Advocacy in collaboration with CT Judicial Branch

 - Life After Lockup - Legal Rights when You Come Back to School and Community

-Question and answer book on the legal rights of youth returning to school and the community from CJTS, Juvenile Detention or Residential Placement.
+Center for Children’s Advocacy, Legal rights of youth returning to school and the community from CJTS, Juvenile Detention or Residential Placement.

 - Vera Institute Report: Making Court the Last Resort